 This history of Rothenburg’s sacred music stretches back to the start of the Reformation.
 Some of the cantors in the town’s most important place of worship, the Church of St. James, were composer and musicians whose fame spread far beyond the town.
 The baroque masters Erasmus Widmann and Franz Vollrath Buttstett were among them, however, the lesser-known Georg Falck, who was both composer and Kapellmeister, musicologist and music researcher.

 The imposing Church of St. James is still the beating heart of the town’s church music scene.
 This is mainly because of the Rieger organ that replaced the old Steinmeyer organ in 1968, its powerful, warm sound filling the entire gothic nave during services and concerts alike.

 Around one hundred concerts are held here each year, mostly with top-class soloists and ensembles from at home and abroad.
-Director of Sacred Music, Jasmin Neubauer has been cantor at St. James since 2017.
+Director of Sacred Music and cantor at St. James is Jasmin Neubauer.

 Chamber music lovers will find plenty of opportunities to enjoy top quality classical music in Rothenburg at Kunst Kultur Korn in the Korn Central Garage, which has been converted into a cultural center, and in a variety of intimate settings.

 The high point of the music calendar is the Rothenburg Master Concert, which has been given by the Nuremberg Symphony Orchestra in the Municipal Hall every two years since 1988.

 Music has a long and venerable tradition in Rothenburg.
 As a source of entertainment during get-togethers or as an accompaniment to an evening’s dancing, music has lost none of its attraction for the sons and daughters of the town.